Commercial kitchen

 • Most common in warmer months, though some species are active year-round

-• Not a major health risk, but can still cause reputational damage
+• Not a major health risk, but still a reputational one

 Signs of Infestation

 Knowing you have a problem is the first step to solving it.
-Different pest species show different signs of infestation, but keep an eye out for the following:
+Different pests show different signs of infestation, but keep an eye out for the following:

 Droppings

-• Mouse droppings: Small, black, and rod-shaped, approximately 3-7 mm long; often scattered in large numbers.
+• Mouse droppings: small, black and rod-shaped, roughly 3–7mm long, often scattered in large numbers.

-• Cockroach droppings: Black and brown, resemble pepper flakes.
-Usually stuck to surfaces and found in crevices behind kitchen equipment.
+• Cockroach droppings: black and brown, like pepper flakes, usually stuck to surfaces and found in crevices behind kitchen equipment.

 Gnawing

-• Rats and mice will chew wires, wood, PVC pipes, and ceiling tiles.
-They may also to the edges of a hole to make it bigger.
+• Rats and mice chew wires, wood, PVC pipes and ceiling tiles, and may gnaw the edges of a hole to make it bigger.

 Noise